junxit/us-congress-bills-112/metadata.md

 - 2012-02-16 — Committee on Foreign Relations.
 Original measure reported to Senate by Senator Kerry with a preamble.
 Without written report.
 - 2012-02-16 — Introduced in Senate
 - 2012-02-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 325. (text of measure as introduced: CR S858-859)
+- 2012-02-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(consideration: CR S1020, S1020-1021; text as passed Senate: CR S1020-1021)
+- 2012-02-17 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S1020, S1020-1021; text as passed Senate: CR S1020-1021)